 Therefore, the Carrier contends, the Organization must present actual and sufficient evidence of a historical practice on the property that reserves the work in question to its members.
 The Carrier contends that the Organization has presented almost no evidence to show that the claimed work has historically and customarily been performed on the Southern System Agreement territory by members of the craft.
-The Carrier contends that the Organization has only presented employee statements and photographs by employees of the D&H South Lines who claim to have performed the work since the D&H South was placed into the Southern System Agreement in 2015.
+The Carrier contends that the Organization has only presented employee statements from employees of the D&H South Lines who claim to have performed the work since adoption of the Southern System Agreement in 2015.
 The Carrier contends that this evidence is insufficient to establish that the work is within the scope of the Southern System Agreement.